Ming treasure voyages: Nanjing garrison

-On 14 May 1421, the Yongle Emperor ordered the temporary suspension of the voyages.
-At the expense of the treasure fleet's voyages, imperial attention and funding was diverted to the third, fourth, and fifth Mongol campaigns.
-Between 1422 and 1431, the treasure fleet remained in Nanjing to serve in the city's garrison.
+On 14 May 1421, the Yongle Emperor ordered the temporary suspension of the treasure voyages.
+At the expense of the voyages, imperial attention and funding was diverted to the emperor's military campaigns against the Mongols.
+Between 1422 and 1431, the Chinese treasure fleet remained in Nanjing to serve in the city's garrison.

 In 1424, Zheng He departed on a diplomatic mission to Palembang.
 Meanwhile, Zhu Gaozhi ascended the throne as the Hongxi Emperor on 7 September 1424 following the death of his father, the Yongle Emperor, on 12 August 1424.
 Zheng returned from Palembang after this death.